vinzbarbuto/vincenzo-barbuto-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

 ---
 **Vincenzo Barbuto** is a Ph.D.
 Student in Information and Communication Technologies (ICT) at the Department of Computer, Modeling, Electronic, and System Engineering ([DIMES](https://dimes.unical.it/)), University of Calabria, Italy.
 He is a member of Smart, Pervasive and Mobile systems Engineering ([SPEME](https://labs.dimes.unical.it/speme/people/)) Laboratory since November 2023.
+Additionally, he holds membership in the prestigious Institute of Electrical and Electronics Engineers ([IEEE](https://www.ieee.org/)), with a specific affiliation to the Systems, Man, and Cybernetics ([SMC](https://www.ieeesmc.org/)) society.
 His research focuses on developing and implementing AI techniques that can operate directly on data sources, such as sensors and IoT devices, to enable real-time and efficient decision-making at the network edge.
 {style="text-align: justify;"}
 <!-- {{% callout note %}}
 Learn more [about me](./about/) and my background